 System SpecificationsView Full Specs

-Around the world, banks, healthcare organizations, governments, and defense agencies rely on public key infrastructures (PKIs) to secure everything from enterprise networks, to multi-million dollar electronic transactions, to military facilities.
-Within these PKI environments, protecting high-value assets — whether they are product plans, financial data, patient records, or physical locations — requires both vigilance and diligence.
+The Federal Government relies on public key infrastructures (PKIs) to secure everything from mission-critical networks, to military facilities and public infrastructure, to multi-million dollar electronic transactions.
+Within these PKI environments, protecting high-value assets — whether sensitive defense data, contractor communications, or military installations — requires both vigilance and diligence.

 Axway Validation Authority (VA) Suite offers a comprehensive, scalable, and reliable framework for real-time validation of digital certificates and access permissions within PKI environments.
 VA Suite is Certificate Authority (CA)-neutral and provides support for multiple CAs, several different trust models, and CA-specific validation policies.

 Axway VA Suite is:

 - Vigilant in determining whether people are who they say they are and if their digital certificates are valid and current.

 - Diligent in verifying which secure applications, networks, and locations the owner of a valid digital certificate is authorized to access at any given point in time.

 For flexible and robust certificate validation, Axway Identity Validation Suite is CA-neutral and supports all widely adopted international security standards and open technologies:

 - Certified to meet Common Criteria (EAL 3), FIPS 201, NIST PDVAL, FIPS 140-2, and DoD JITC standards

 - OCSP and SCVP compliant (RFC 2560, RFC 5055)